 The Guide to Getting Into Devo

-More than a quirky band in funny red hats, Devo were art punk pioneers who shaped everyone from Neil Young to Radiohead.
+More than a quirky band with funny red hats, Devo were synth-weilding art punk pioneers who shaped everyone from Neil Young to Radiohead, and 'The Simpsons' to Martin Scorsese.
 Here's where to start.

 To the average cultural consumer, Devo remains that quirky band with funny red hats—a New Wave novelty relegated to 80s Night karaoke.
 But its aims were always different.